ephread/inkgd/docs/source/getting_started/introduction.rst

     the content to your players.

-Playing a story typically involves calling ``InkPlayer.continue_story()`` until a branch is found.
-Then presenting an array of choices to the player and reporting back the selected choice through its index.
+Playing a story typically involves calling ``InkPlayer.continue_story()`` until a branch is found, then presenting an array of choices to the player and reporting back the selected choice through its index.
 Finally, repeating the process from the beginning (i. e. calling ``continue_story()`` until another branch is found).